 The Glass Studio Assistantship Program

-The Chrysler Museum Glass Studio is now accepting applications for the SPRING 2016 session.
+The Chrysler Museum Glass Studio is now accepting applications for the Fall 2016 session.

 The Studio Assistantship is an educational opportunity designed for emerging artists who have recently completed an undergraduate degree program in glass, or who are pursuing a professional career working in glass.
 This program provides practical, professional studio experience in a museum setting.
 Studio Assistants contribute to the Studio’s operations by assisting with public glass demonstrations, public and college classes, maintenance, AV, and special events for up to 20 hours a week for the duration of the term.
 As Studio Assistants are in the public eye and are part of the community face of the Museum, it is a requirement that Assistants have strong verbal and interpersonal skills and be willing and eager to be a positive contributing member of the team.
 The physical ability to lift up to 50 lbs. and significant glassblowing experience are requirements.

 Studio Assistants exhibit their work in our just-inside-the-front-door gallery.
 Take a look at previous exhibitors and see how you stack up.

 There are two competitive six-month assistantship sessions per year: